 - Routine recommendation to SDSS-IV on how best to develop its scientific and technical leadership team, in particular so as to foster greater inclusiveness, ensuring equal participation to the Collaboration regardless of gender, gender identity, race, ethnicity, sexual orientation, disability, career stage, geographic location, economic background, social and cultural backgrounds etc and all possible intersections thereof.

 - Routine evaluation the collaboration's demographics, as measured by the representation in management, science working groups, collaboration meeting talks, and review panels, and other areas.

 - Routine evaluation of the collaboration's general climate, with respect to having a healthy atmosphere for encouraging young scientists to participate and lead scientifically, and for good communication between young scientists and the survey leadership.

-- Hosting new member and inclusive activities at SDSS collaboration meetings: Bingo, speed geeking, new members breakfast, FAST buddies, reception ping pong, lunch discussions
+- Hosting new member and inclusive activities at virtual and in-person SDSS collaboration meetings: Bingo, speed geeking, new members breakfast, FAST buddies, reception ping pong, lunch discussions

 - Facilitating Bystander and Inclusive Leadership training at SDSS collaboration and survey team meetings.

-- Creating guidelines for inclusive telecons, meeting accessibility, and chairing (available to the public).
+- Creating guidelines for inclusive telecons, meeting accessibility, chairing, and conflict resoultion (available to the public).

 - Engaging in conferences to promote accessibility and inclusion.